dobbs/container-terminal/gapi/README.md

 }
 ```

-That persistance is one of the reasons Docker Compose is cool.
+That persistance is one of the reasons Docker Compose is cool and it's basically the same mechanism I described when copying `client_secret.json` into the container above.
 It's a pretty light bit of configuration to create a container volume and a service which uses the container volume for persistent storage.
 Taking the time to really understand how this works, this aspect of Docker Compose, has been one of the most helpful ways for me to get my own head around Docker and how to apply containerization to my own software puzzles.

 Returning again to the quickstart, I have ported their sample to `quickstart.coffee`, just slightly modified to use the `/usr/src/app` folder that our container uses as its WORKDIR.

-Here's how I copy that file into the container volume:
+We use the by-now-familiar trick to copy that file into the container volume:

 ```
 <gapi/quickstart.coffee ct gapi tee quickstart.coffee